 ||

-Although we used a 15 HP motor, the boat is quite happy with much less
+Although we used a 15 HP motor (we got it cheaply off a charter yacht in the Caribbean), the boat is quite happy with much less

 power.
 The extra power is nice to have when using the dinghy as a 'tug',